solarwinds/containers/whd/README.md

  means we mount /var/lib/postgresql/data on the docker volume named whd_postgres_data.
 This is very important.
 It's safe to keep database files seperate from postgres Container.

+The other option is to [create volume](https://docs.docker.com/engine/reference/commandline/volume_create/) outside of docker-compose using ```docker volume create``` option and then use the volumes: by adding a external keyword on the docker-compose YAML file

+volumes:
+  whd_postgres_data:
+    external: true

 Configure WHD Through Browser:
 -----------------------------